-The big two woodworking classes to check out here are Furniture Design and Construction for Beginners and Professional Woodworking for Beginners.
+The two main woodworking classes to check out here are Furniture Design and Construction for Beginners and Professional Woodworking for Beginners.
 Both are hosted by Chilean woodworker and architect Patricio Ortega.

-The other, Professional Woodworking for Beginners, is also suitable for beginners but instead focused on skills like repeatability and speed.
-If you’re looking to make money woodworking these are key skills, but if you want to keep it a hobby they might not be necessary.
+The other, Professional Woodworking for Beginners, is also suitable for newbies but instead focuses on skills like repeatability and speed.
+If you’re looking to make money woodworking these are key skills.
+However, if you want to keep it a hobby they might not be as necessary.

-The final project is a simple stool, but using templates and other techniques you can easily make a full set with little extra effort.
+The final project requires making a simple stool.
+But by using templates and other newfound techniques, you’ll be able to create a complete set with just a little extra effort.

-In terms of materials, both courses use primarily plywood, so you shouldn’t have any trouble sourcing them to follow along.
+Both courses primarily use plywood, so you shouldn’t have any trouble sourcing this type of material to follow along.

-Both woodworking classes were initially recorded in Spanish with English subtitles, but were later dubbed into English.
-Personally, I prefer the subtitled version, but watch the trailers at the links to see which one suits you.
+These woodworking classes were initially recorded in Spanish with English subtitles, but were later dubbed into English.
+Personally, I prefer the subtitled version, but watch the trailers at the links to see which one suits you best.

 Courses are purchased individually for about $10 and yours to keep forever, so no need to worry about persistent subscription fees.

-What I like about these courses is that they take a modern approach, and lie in stark contrast to the “dad-oriented” courses you will find everywhere else.
-This makes it feel more inclusive for craftsmen and women of all ages and backgrounds.
+What I like about these classes is that they take a modern approach, and lie in stark contrast to the “dad-oriented” courses you will find everywhere else.
+This makes it feel more inclusive for craftsmen and women of all ages and artistic backgrounds.

 There are plenty more great woodworking classes on Domestika, too.
-Here’s a short selection:
+Here’s some I recommend: